Undergraduate minor: statistics

 Graduate degrees: M.S. in actuarial science; M.S. in statistics; Ph.D. in statistics

 The Department of Statistics and Actuarial Science offers undergraduate majors, an undergraduate minor, and graduate degree programs.
 They partner with other departments to offer the B.S. in data science and the undergraduate Certificate in Social Science Analytics (see below).
 The department offers courses that any undergraduate student may use to satisfy the GE CLAS Core Quantitative or Formal Reasoning requirement.

 Probability and statistics are important scientific disciplines essential to all fields of study that rely on information obtained from data.
 In a world bombarded with numerical information, informed decisions rely on the ability to separate fact from fiction by applying valid statistical analyses and visualizations.
 Statisticians can provide crucial guidance in determining what information is reliable and which predictions may be trusted.
 They often help search for clues to the solution of a scientific mystery and sometimes keep investigators from being misled by false impressions.

 The work of a statistician may range from the theoretical (developing new methodologies and statistical theory) to the applied (working with scientists and decision makers to collect, analyze, and interpret data).
 Regardless of the areas in which they work, statisticians need strong mathematical, computational, and communication skills.
 Because uncertainty and data arise in many settings, statisticians have the opportunity to work on a variety of projects in industry, education, government, and research.
-Thousands of statisticians work in medicine, law, agriculture, public policy, marketing, manufacturing, engineering, and other fields in the social and natural sciences.
+Thousands of statisticians work in medicine, law, agriculture, business, finance, public policy, marketing, manufacturing, engineering, and other fields in the social and natural sciences.
 The diversity of applications is an exciting aspect of the field and is one reason why the demand for well-trained statisticians continues to be strong.